opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 The Policy Engine OPA is a standalone microservices capable of receiving evaluation requests of a policy given an input, forward them to a reachable OPA Server, process the results and return the evaluation response.

-Within the ODM ecosystem, it's designed to work together the [Policy Service](../../../product-plane/policy.md), as it was a direct extension of it.
+Within the ODM ecosystem, it's designed to work together with the [Policy Service](../../../product-plane/policy.md), acting as a direct extension of it.
-Its main task is to receive requests from the Policy Service and give back the evaluation to be used in a Data Product lifecycle to assess whether a specific operation is allowed or not given the information actually known.
+Its main task is to receive requests from the Policy Service and return the evaluation to be used in a Data Product lifecycle to assess whether a specific operation is allowed or not given the available information.

 When operating withing the ODM ecosystem, input objects are determined by Product Plane services (i.e., Registry and DevOps) and forwarded to the Policy Service.
-The Policy Service cooperates with the Policy Engine to evaluate the request and give back the answer to the Product Plane services.
+The Policy Service collaborates with the Policy Engine OPA, and any other available Policy Engine), to evaluate the request and return the answer to the Product Plane services.

 Back to the example shown before, the same object assessed through the same Policy will have a slightly different format as shown as follows.

 Let's consider the event of a DATA_PRODUCT_CREATION (check the [Policy](../../../product-plane/policy.md) section for further detail about events).
-When the creation request is received, the Registry microservice asks the Policy Service to evaluate any global policy that has DATA_PRODUCT_CREATION as trigger.
+When the creation request is received, the Registry microservice requests the Policy Service to evaluate any global policy that has DATA_PRODUCT_CREATION as trigger.
-For the request, they will compose and send the following JSON object:
+For the request, they compose and send the following JSON object:
 ```json
 {
   "input": {